h2non/filetype/README.md

 - Provides file extension and proper MIME type
 - File discovery by extension or MIME type
 - File discovery by class (image, video, audio...)
-- Bunch of helpers and shortcuts for easy file checking
+- Provides a bunch of helpers and file matching shortcuts
-- Pluggable by default: plug in new types and file matchers
+- Pluggable: add custom new types and matchers
 - Simple and semantic API

 ## Installation